-Example – Over $200,000 was stolen when a woman opened a credit card in own name but linked to a business owner’s account.
+Example: Over $200,000 was stolen when a woman opened a credit card in her own name but linked it to a business owner’s account.
 Statements went to her address instead of the company and she was able to keep it hidden.

-Prevention – Send company credit card statement and bank statement to the home address of the owner of the company, rather than the business address for review prior to reconciliation.
+Prevention: Send company credit card statements and bank statements to the home address of the owner of the company, rather than the business address for review prior to reconciliation.

 Vendor Invoicing & False Billing

 Involves using fictitious invoices from made-up companies, or trumped-up invoices from actual vendors.

 Example: A hospitality facility manager and accomplices invoiced $500,000 for equipment rentals that never took place.
 Invoices were paid to conspirators’ “companies”.

 Prevention: Ensure different people approve and vet the selection of vendors and the authorization of payments.
 Conduct background checks on all vendors you’re doing business with.